Roadmap.

 Shipped.

-Live on the App Store and Google Play today.
+Live on the App Store, Google Play, and F-Droid today.

 Core platform